 Healthcare issues are always a priority to us and so is maintaining a good working relationship with local councillors and local officials.

 We’re working with schools and other organisations to provide local facilities and making groups aware of the funding available through the residents Community Chest funding.

-We publish The EMS community newspaper which features news, activities and events, community projects, issues and developments and community group listings.
+We publish The EMS which features news, activities and events, community projects, issues and developments and community group listings.
 The EMS reports without judgement or editorial comment.
 It provides a voice for local people and issues and helps to achieve solutions (in areas such as health, flooding, tree protection and cycle lanes) and raises awareness of local projects.

 We rely on membership subscriptions from residents, donations and advertising in The EMS to raise much needed funds to support community projects across Emsworth, Hermitage and Thorney.